 - a.
 All necessary labor and construction activities to complete the project are eligible, including site preparation (demolition, clearing and grubbing, excavation, grading), monitoring (including soil and water testing during construction), onsite/field implementation, and construction supervision, etc. The grant can pay for up to two years of plant establishment, as deemed appropriate. - b.
-Trees, supplies and materials may be purchased for a specific project or may be drawn from a central stock, provided they are claimed at a cost no higher than that paid by grantee. - Grantees in the business of growing plants may not charge retail rates for plants reared for a project; however, charges for materials and staff time are allowable. - Trees larger than 15 gallons in size are not eligible for reimbursement. - c.
+Supplies and materials may be purchased for a specific project or may be drawn from a central stock, providing they are claimed at a cost no higher than paid by the grantee.
+When supplies and/or materials are purchased with the intention of constructing a piece of equipment, a structure or a part of a structure, the costs that are charged as supplies and materials may be capitalized according to the grantee's normal practice or policy.
+If capitalized, only that cost reasonably attributable to the project may be claimed under the project. - c.
+Trees, supplies and materials may be purchased for a specific project or may be drawn from a central stock, provided they are claimed at a cost no higher than that paid by grantee. - Grantees in the business of growing plants may not charge retail rates for plants reared for a project; however, charges for materials and staff time are allowable. - Trees larger than 15 gallons in size are not eligible for reimbursement. - d.
 Equipment owned by grantee may be charged to the project for each use.
 Equipment use charges must be made in accordance with grantee's normal accounting practices.
-The equipment rental rates published by the California Department of Transportation may be used as a guide (refer to http://www.dot.ca.gov/hq/construc/equipmnt.html). - If grantee's equipment is used, a use log or source document must describe the work performed, indicate the hours used, relate the use to the project, and be signed by the operator and supervisor. - Equipment may be leased, rented, or purchased, whichever is most economical.
-If equipment is purchased, its residual market value must be credited to the project costs upon completion of the project. - Other Expenditures In addition to the major categories of expenditures, grant funding may be used for miscellaneous costs necessary for execution of the project at the discretion of the State.
+The equipment rental rates published by the California Department of Transportation may be used as a guide (refer to https://dot.ca.gov/programs/construction/equipment-rental-rates-and-labor-surcharge). - If grantee's equipment is used, a use log or source document must describe the work performed, indicate the hours used, relate the use to the project, and be signed by the operator and supervisor. - Equipment may be leased, rented, or purchased, whichever is most economical.
+If equipment is purchased, its residual market value must be credited to the project costs upon completion of the project.

+- 5. Other Expenditures In addition to the major categories of expenditures, grant funding may be used for miscellaneous costs necessary for execution of the project at the discretion of the State.
 Some of these costs may include: - a.
 Premiums on hazard and liability insurance to cover personnel and/or property. - b.
 Work performed by another section or department of grantee's agency that can be documented as direct costs to the project (see requirements above under Personnel or Employee Services). - c.
 Transportation costs for moving equipment and/or personnel.